If you have considered blogging, or just getting started, I have a list of my favorite resources that I know will help you along the way.

 Courses, Ebooks, and Blog Training:

 Five Days to A Successful Blog Launch.
-If you are on a tight budget, Crystal from Money Saving Mom and Your Blogging Mentor has a very reasonably priced blog set-up course.
+Crystal from Money Saving Mom and Your Blogging Mentor has a very reasonably priced blog set-up course.
 Crystal has been blogging for well over a decade and is truly a pioneer in the blogging world.

 Another course that Crystal has that is a little bit more detailed (but also a bit more expensive) is Blog Start-Up 101.
 Look around and see if one is right for you.